 The study programme is only open for EU/EEA applicants.

-A person with a degree in civil and constructional engineering will be greatly qualified for leading technical positions.
-The main employers are consulting engineering companies, civil engineering contractors, NODE companies and public sector organisations, such as municipalities and the Norwegian Public Roads Administration.
+A person with a degree in Civil and Structural Engineering will be greatly qualified for leading technical positions.
+The main employers are consulting engineering companies, civil engineering contractors, NODE companies, and public sector organizations, such as municipalities and the Norwegian Public Roads Administration.

-Completion of the supplementary programme awards the degree Master of Science in Civil Engineering.
+Completion of the supplementary programme awards the degree Master of Science in Civil and Structural Engineering.

 This programme is open for applicants from EU/EEA only.